pomerium/pomerium/docs/docs/glossary.md

 ### Single Sign-On
 Single Sign-On (**SSO**) is the most frequently asked for requirement by enterprise organizations looking to adopt new SaaS applications.
 SSO enables authentication via an organization’s [identity provider], such as [Google Workspace](/docs/identity-providers/google.md) or [Okta](/docs/identity-providers/okta.md), as opposed to users or IT admins managing hundreds, if not thousands, of usernames and passwords.

+### Stateless
+Another overloaded term in the tech space, we use the term stateless when talking about Pomerium's Proxy, Authenticate, and Authorize [components](/docs/architecture.md#component-level).
+They are stateless because they rely on the Databroker component to provide persistent data.
+This means that the other services can be destroyed, recreated, and scaled horizontally without any data loss.

 ## Networking

 ### Custom Resource Definition